 Every fall, streets, homes, and cemeteries across Mexico come alive with color.
 Families gather, altars glow with candles, and the air fills with the scent of marigolds and fresh bread.
 This is Día de los Muertos — the Day of the Dead.

-Unlike Halloween, Día de los Muertos isn’t about fear.
+Unlike Halloween, Día de los Muertos (Day of the dead) isn’t about fear.
 It’s about joy.
 It’s about welcoming loved ones who’ve passed, even for a night, and celebrating the love that never dies.
 Recognized by UNESCO as an Intangible Cultural Heritage of Humanity, this tradition is as meaningful as it is vibrant.

 And at the heart of it all?
 The symbols.
 Each flower, skull, and piece of papel picado carries a story.
-Let’s explore them together — and discover how you can bring them into your own home with our Day of the Dead Collection.
+Let’s explore them together.
+Discover how to bring them into your own home with our Day of the Dead Collection.

 The Ofrenda: An altar of love